-Your adventure between ice and awe
+Your adventure between

 Simply breathtaking.
 Marvel in a whole new way.
-Discover the unique emotions and most fascinating aspects of the sixth continent on expeditions on the BREMEN and the HANSEATIC.
+Discover the unique emotions and most fascinating aspects of the sixth continent on expeditions on the HANSEATIC and the BREMEN.
 Majestic, lofty glaciers spread out between steep, jagged mountain chains all the way to the sea.
 The magnificent spectacle of enormous tabular icebergs.
 A diverse animal kingdom that will leave nature lovers astounded.
 Wherever possible, the Zodiacs will take you to the heart of this glittering wonderland - perhaps several times a day.
 This is much more than an exploration of the Antarctic: this is fulfilling a lifelong dream.

 Pioneering spirit in the realm of superlatives

 Your exploration of the sixth continent will be shaped by moving life stories and heroic ventures.
 In 1772, as he sailed towards the South Pole, James Cook still had no idea that he would become the very first forerunner of expeditions to the Antarctic.
 The search for a southern continent and the concept of a warm climate came to an icy end in 1820 when the Russian officer Thaddeus von Bellingshausen spotted terra incognita for the first time.
 Around 100 years later, a race took place between the Norwegian polar researcher Roald Amundsen and the British explorer Robert Falcon Scott.
 After the Norwegian became the first to reach the South Pole in 1911, Scott's compatriot Ernest Shackleton wanted to restore the honour of the British by crossing the Antarctic.
 His ship, the Endurance, became trapped in ice.
 The trapped explorers only escaped thanks to his legendary escape plan.
 The many attempts at exploration and research have since filled libraries with history books and expert literature.
 And in spite of this - or perhaps because of it - the continent of superlatives remains so appealing to would-be adventurers and researchers.
 Roughly 89 % of the total ice mass of our planet is to be found there.
 At an average of 2,250 m (7,381 ft) above sea level, it is the highest continent, not to mention the driest and coldest.
-But if you take on these extremes, you will be rewarded with unique experiences - and the BREMEN and HANSEATIC will get you there safely.
+But if you take on these extremes, you will be rewarded with unique experiences - and the HANSEATIC and the BREMEN will get you there safely.